Helen Hong: Early life

-Hong's parents are immigrants to New York City from Korea.
-She was raised on the East Coast but spent some time in Korea as well.
+Hong's parents are immigrants to New York City from South Korea.
+She was raised on the East Coast, but spent some time in South Korea, as well.
 Hong attended high school at Tottenville High School in Staten Island, New York and North Andover High School in North Andover, Massachusetts and attended the University of Massachusetts in Amherst, Massachusetts.

 Career

 Hong was not a standup comedy fan before a random shot of inspiration prompted her to take standup classes at New York City's Carolines on Broadway.
 During the course of the class, she realized that standup was what she wanted to pursue as a career.

-Hong has performed at The Laugh Factory, Bonkerz, The Hollywood Improv, Zanies Comedy Club, Stir Crazy Comedy Club, Flappers Comedy Club, The Ice House Comedy Club, the Mary D. Fisher Theatre, and numerous other venues.
+Hong has performed at The Laugh Factory, Bonkerz, The Hollywood Improv, Zanies Comedy Club, Stir Crazy Comedy Club, Flappers Comedy Club, The Ice House Comedy Club, the Mary D. Fisher Theatre, Punch Line San Francisco and numerous other venues.

 Hong has performed at events such as the Sedona International Film Festival, the Punchlines & Pumps Comedy Show at the Potawatomi Hotel & Casino, the New York Underground Comedy Festival, and The Great American Comedy Festival.

 Hong has also performed in Puerto Rico for Armed Services Entertainment.

+In March 2025, it was announced that Hong would be performing at Belly Laughs Comedy & Food Festival alongside other comedians such as Margaret Cho, Irene Tu, and Kumail Nanjiani.

 Personal life

-Helen Hong is the daughter of two Korean immigrants and was raised in New York.
-She has publicly expressed her passion for feminism movements and regularly shares her political stances and opinions on different forms of media.
-Helen is an active Bernie Sanders supporter.
+Hong is the daughter of two Korean immigrants and was raised in New York.
+She has publicly expressed her passion for feminist movements and regularly shares her political stances and opinions on different forms of media.
+Hong is an active Bernie Sanders supporter.

+Hong is a survivor of breast cancer.